First, what is payroll?

 3. Online payroll software: Software packages can work out pay and deductions for each employee, then create payslips, and reports for tax authorities.

 How to run payroll – from start to finish

 Use this flowchart to see how to keep your business transactions separate from your payroll transactions and hold funds for taxes, deductions, and other payroll-related items.

 - Send a report to the tax office saying what you paid your employees and what you deducted from that pay

-- Ensure all deductions, including taxes, go to their rightful places
+- Ensure all deductions, including taxes, go to their rightful places by their due dates

 - Keep a secure record of the pay run for at least seven years, even if your employee has left